 Tamar Andrusier is a pianist, chamber musician and educator.
 Since being first introduced to the piano trio by an inspirational school teacher, Tamar has been passionate about chamber music.
 She has given concerts across Europe as a soloist, duo recitalist and chamber musician and has broadcast on BBC Radio 3.

 In 1995 Tamar founded the critically acclaimed Andrusier Ensemble.
 For a decade they specialised in performing the chamber music of Terezín, the wartime concentration camp in Czechoslovakia.
 The Ensemble was invited by the British Home Office to perform on BBC TV to mark the first Holocaust Memorial Day and the Ensemble’s education workshops took an anti-racism message to thousands of children at schools throughout the UK.

 Tamar is widely acknowledged for her creative teaching approach.
-She teaches and coaches privately, in masterclasses and at Highgate School and is Head of the Chamber Music Programme at the Ingenium Academy International Summer School.
+She teaches and coaches privately, in masterclasses and at Highgate School and created an innovative Chamber Music Programme at the Ingenium Academy International Summer School.